Static determinability

 r = 3 - number of support reactions

-A statically indeterminate structure is a structure for which we are unable to calculate the support reactions.
-The degree of static indeterminacy in such structure is greater than zero.
-The number of unknown support reactions is greater than the number of equilibrium equations.
+A statically equivocal system is one for which we are unable to calculate the support reactions.
+The degree of static indeterminacy in such systems is greater than zero.
+The number of unknowns of the support reactions is greater than the number of equilibrium equations.

 N > 0